kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 **Licensing: Caddy is free only for private or academic use** (https://caddyserver.com/products/licenses)

-To create a JATOS server with Caddy follow the instructions in the first paragraph [Setup a simple JATOS server on DigitalOcean](#setup-a-simple-jatos-server-on-digitalocean) but in **User Data** of _Select additional options_ add the following script.
+To create a JATOS server with Caddy follow the instructions in the first paragraph [Setup a simple JATOS server on DigitalOcean](#setup-a-simple-jatos-server-on-digitalocean) but in the **User Data** field of _Select additional options_ add the following script.

 ```shell
 #!/bin/bash